Before you start promoting your products and services, it’s always good to have a small business marketing plan in place.

 It might be hard to take a step back when you’ve got lots of great ideas and are raring to go.
 But writing all these ideas down and thinking about what your goals are will make it easier for you to actually achieve them.

-So let’s find out what a small business marketing plan is and how you go about creating one.
+So, let’s find out what a small business marketing plan is and how to go about creating one.

 What is a marketing plan for small businesses?

-The length and detail of the marketing plan vary depending on the business.
-Some people like to revisit their plan every 6 months while others will create a comprehensive 5-year small business marketing plan.
+The length and detail of the marketing plan varies depending on the business.
+Some people like to revisit their plan every 6 months while others will create a comprehensive 2-year small business marketing plan.

 A small business marketing plan might sound very formal, but it doesn’t have to be.
 Choose a format that suits you, and don’t bother with all the corporate jargon if it’s not relevant to your small business.